-As an alcohol licensing lawyer, I see often clients who have already signed a lease agreement or purchased a property with the intention of opening a licensed premises on the site.
-By the time they come to see me, it is often too late to back out of the lease agreement or the purchase if there are issues with the site regarding alcohol licensing.
+As alcohol licensing specialists, we often see clients who have already signed a lease agreement or purchased a property with the intention of opening a licensed premises on the site.
+By the time they come to see us, it is often too late to back out of the lease agreement or the purchase if there are issues with the site regarding alcohol licensing.
 In those cases, applicants just have to take the risk and see if their application will succeed knowing very well that the location of the proposed site might be a key issue for the District Licensing Committee when considering an application for a new licence.

 - the provisions under the district plan to see what you can do on-site as of right and for what activities you will need to apply for consent;

 - the locality around the site.
 Is it located in a low socio-economic area where the risk of alcohol-related harm might be high?
 Is it close to an early childcare centre, school, church, marae, and/or drug rehabilitation service;

 - what sort of bar/restaurant/bottle store you plan to operate;

 - what sort of customer base are you anticipating in that area;

 - is your business going to cater for local residents;

 - can you even open new licensed premises on that site?
 Have you checked the provisions under the LAP;

 - what does the LAP say about the location and what restrictions does it impose (if any); and

 - what is your experience in managing licensed premises?